EgeEnderer/Data-Analitics/README.md

 #### Data and Preparation

 Daily revenue and ARPU data was cleaned and interpolated using spline functions.

+Data cleaning steps included:
+- Standardising date formats
+- Validating and correcting revenue values
+- Creating derived time fields for monthly and yearly aggregation
+- Interpolating missing values and imputing it with interpolated values

 After preprocessing, data was analysed for trend and stationarity using decomposition and ADF tests.

 #### Forecasting Approach

-- **ARIMA**: Selected using automated parameter tuning and tested against confidence intervals
+- **ARIMA**: Multiple configurations were tested using automated parameter tuning.
+Residuals were analysed to validate assumptions, and confidence intervals were computed.
+The best model was selected based on RMSE.
-- **Holt-Winters**: Multiple configurations tested, residuals analysed, best model selected by RMSE
+- **Holt-Winters**: Similarly, several configurations were explored, including different seasonal and trend components.
+The models underwent residual diagnostics and were tested against confidence intervals.
+Final model selection was based on lowest RMSE.

 Forecasts were visualised with uncertainty bands and exported to CSV for integration into dashboards.